 -Kathryn, ABSN Program, Class of August 2019

-Whether you’re a New York or Florida Utica ABSN student, you’re required to attend nursing skills and simulation labs at your respective site location on a weekly basis.
+Utica ABSN students are required to attend nursing skills and simulation labs at your respective site location on a weekly basis.
 And, unlike the online courses, labs run on a set schedule.
 This comes as a surprise to many prospective students because they assume the program is 100% online, which is absolutely not the case.

 “When I applied to Utica, I was surprised to hear that the labs took place onsite.
-I thought the program was online,” said Chandni, a 2016 graduate of our ABSN program in St. Petersburg, Florida.
+I thought the program was online,” said Chandni, a 2016 graduate of our ABSN program.

 “I found it to be a great surprise.
 In lab, you have a real-life nurse teaching you how to care for a patient.
 We would learn a skill and then be tested on it three weeks later.
 So, practice every chance you get.”